 - For non-CSUS Student Organization events, the Union Arrangements office will administer the notification and timelines listed above.

-- DPS will recommend the number of officers to be assigned to the event based on the information provided by the sponsor and the SAO.
+- DPS will recommend the number of officers to be assigned to the event based on the information provided by the sponsor and the SOAL.
 The sponsor’s specific room request will be a key consideration, as the room capacity will determine the size limits for the projected attendance.
 The Union will require the recommended officer staffing level.

 - Metal detectors may be required as recommended by DPS.
 If required, DPS will provide and operate the detectors.
 Walk-through detectors are preferred.
 The Union will require the recommended detectors.